 In September 2020, Washington University in St. Louis announced that it had partnered with the Indian Institute of Science.
-This partnership will lead to, “collaborative research opportunities and mentoring for students on both campuses.”
-The college has also been working with the World Health Organization to fight coronavirus.
+This partnership will lead to “collaborative research opportunities and mentoring for students on both campuses.”
+The college has also been working with the World Health Organization to fight the coronavirus.
 In August 2021, the WHO accepted a report on reform recommendations for pandemic preparedness from the college’s school of law.
 Niche considers Washington University in St. Louis to be the eighth-best college for international relations.
 Times Higher Education names it the world’s 106th most international university.

 24. Michigan State University

 The students at Michigan State University have proved that international outreach is not just restricted to faculty/college leadership.
 When the delta variant of coronavirus was surging across India, a group of the college’s students was able to raise $40,000 in under a week to donate to a number of international charitable organizations.
 In October 2021, The college also announced an official partnership with the Peace Corps to help with volunteer preparation.
 These are just two of many examples of the college expanding international ties in the last year.
 Best College notes that Michigan State University has the 11th highest number of international students of any American college.
 Times Higher Education considers it to be the world’s 86th most international college.